 While this is the work of each person, we can help each other get there.

 How is it that you find your own inner strength?
 Is there a teacher, friend, or role model that may reach you?
 Can you be that for someone else?

-One of my passions as a therapist is helping people like you rediscover their inner strength.
-If you’d like to get started, schedule with me below!
+One of our passions as a therapists at Colorado Counseling Center is helping people like you rediscover their inner strength.
+If you’d like to get started, schedule today!